MatheusCTorres/Covid-Tracker/README.md

-**It is a website where you can see and compare the numbers of covid cases (*of contamination and recovery*) in the world** ** To compare To compare the numbers between countries you need to do:
+**It is a website where you can see and compare the numbers of covid cases (*of contamination and recovery*) in the world**

+**To compare To compare the numbers between countries you need to do**:
 - With one click you can choose any country.
 - To remove a chosen country just double click to remove.